SM2A/Compiler_and_Programming_Languages_Design_Course_Projects/README.md

 We will develop a new language called C-- in 4 phases.

-1. Phase 1 : Lexical analysis and Parser
+1. Phase 1 : Lexical and Syntax analyser